raarevalo96/laravel-excel-seeder/README.md

 - Seed from multiple spreadsheet files per Laravel seeder class
 - Automatically resolve CSV filename to table name.
 - Automatically resolve XLSX worksheet tabs to table names.
-- Automatically map CSV amd XLSX headers to table column names.
+- Automatically map CSV and XLSX headers to table column names.
 - Automatically determine delimiter for CSV files, including comma `,`, tab `\t`, pipe `|`, and semi-colon `;`
 - Skip seeding data columns by using a prefix character in the spreadsheet column header.
 - Hash values with a given array of column names.